afalaize/lasie/README.rst

 Prerequisites
 --------------
 * numpy
+* scipy
+* matplotlib
+* tables
-* vtk (can not be installed through pip on MacOSX, install with conda)
+* vtk (can not be installed through pip on MacOSX, install with conda instead)